sosaucily/r3-go/README.md

 * Run `heroku run rake db:seed`
 * Add an admin user by connecting to the Heroku rails console at herokupp.<yourapp>.com/admin
 #### Deploying the JS client
+* Update the deploy-client.sh file to point to the correct repo name you will use in netlify.
 * Update the API_URL variable in 'webpack.prod.babel.js' with the URL of your heroku instance
 * Configure a free netlify instance for your JS client, configuring it to auto-deploy on push to a branch called 'r3-go/production'
 * Run the deploy-client.sh script